-Professional Self Evaluation (PSE) (1000 word limit)
+Professional self-evaluation (PSE) statement (1,000 word limit)

-Three-year Continuing Professional Development (CPD) log
+Three-year continuing professional development (CPD) log

 Has the case been made for CGeog status?
 How does your experience and knowledge mean you are qualified for CGeog?
 Is there explicit evidence to indicate that the value of CGeog as a professional qualification will be understood through interaction with other professionals?
 Is there an explicit statement as to why you want to become a Chartered Geographer?

 For those without formal geographical training, is there evidence of, through professional experience, an appreciation of the scope and significance of a geographical perspective beyond the technical requirements of your work?
 For example, a GIS specialist should be able to evaluate the limitations, as well as the potential, of applying GIS analysis and modelling to complex social or environmental problems.
-Also, has there been any specifically geographical Continuing Professional Development (CPD) relevant to your work?
+Also, has there been any specifically geographical continuing professional development (CPD) relevant to your work?
 How do you keep up with current geographically-relevant research, through attendance at courses or conferences, or the use of publications?
 Do you show clear evidence of involvement with a geographical or geographically-related community?

 Applications that do not mention geography or Chartered Geographer are not accepted, and information about travel and hobbies is not appropriate.